GetDKAN/dkan/docs/source/user-guide/guide_local_files.rst

     % drush dkan:datastore:prepare-localized ff6cb8d64923ff814a101f5e159c4d0e | jq -r .path
     /var/www/html/docroot/sites/default/files/resources/ff6cb8d64923ff814a101f5e159c4d0e_1691603349

-This Drush command, dkan:datastore:prepare-localized, will add this file path information to the dataset as well, which we can check by re-running our dataset info:
+This Drush command, dkan:datastore:prepare-localized, will add this file path information to the dataset map as well, which we can check by re-running our dataset info:

 .. code-block::